puzzmo-com/blog.puzzmo.com/content/posts/2024/07/24/groups-to-clubs/index.md

 - Inter-club competitive aspects of Puzzmo, based on the top daily score in games from your club members, are still around below.

+- Clicking "edit" will let you set up daily notifications into your own Slack or Discord channels

 - There is a big "Set up your leaderboard" button to get started with the new club leaderboards, which we'll dig into now.

 ### Club Leaderboards